Tips to Keep Your Ice Maker Filter Clean

 Cleaning Your Ice Machine Filter

-Easy Ice recommends cleaning your air filter every two weeks.
+Easy Ice recommends cleaning an ice maker filter every two weeks.
 You’ll need to clean more frequently if you installed your ice maker in a high particulate environment with a lot of dust, grease, yeast, or flour in the air.

 An air filter’s location differs depending on the brand of the ice maker.